-There will be three midterm exams for this course which will be announced at least a week in advance.
-If your lowest midterm score is lower than your final exam score, that midterm score will be dropped.
-This includes midterms that are missed due to circumstances beyond your control.
+There will be four midterm exams for this course.
+Each midterm exam will contribute 25% towards your grade.
+Your lowest midterm exam will be dropped.
+If your second lowest midterm exam is lower than the final exam score, it will also be dropped.
+This includes midterms that are missed due to circumstances beyond your control, such as illness or emergencies.
 Make up exams are not given for missing midterms.
-Under extreme circumstances, if a second midterm is missed for a well-documented reason, the final exam score may replace it.